arildyk/simple-markdown-editor/README.md

 ## Installation

-Download sme.zip
+Clone the repository.
 With JavaFX installed, inside `.vscode`, change the paths to the JavaFX jar files to your own paths in the *settings.json*.
 In the *launch.json* on the `vmArgs`, change the module path to your own.

 ## License